yeyulpro/yc-dev-Tinder-v.2/apiList.md

 ## userRouter
 -GET/user/connections
--GET/user/requests
+-GET/user/requests/accepted
--GET/user/feed - Gets you the profiels of other users on platform
+-GET/user/feed - Gets you the profile of other users on platform